 A Vendor Management System is also essential to achieving Total Talent Management across an entire organization.

 The data and analytics capabilities of a VMS enable organizations to make better enterprise-wide decisions.
-The management system gives users direct access to the information that allows employers to gauge the success of their programs and make adjustments accordingly.
+The management system gives users direct access to the data that allows employers to gauge the success of their programs and make adjustments accordingly.

 The AI technologies that drive a powerful VMS